salbalkus/CausalTables.jl/docs/src/index.md

 1. Generating simulation data using a `StructuralCausalModel`.
 2. Computing "ground truth" conditional distributions, moments, counterfactuals, and counterfactual functionals from a `StructuralCausalModel` and a `CausalTable`.
 These include, for instance, counterfactual means and average treatment effects.
-3. Wrapping an existing Table as a `CausalTable` object for use by external packages, which provides several utility functions for extracting causal-relevant variables from a dataset.
+3. Wrapping data with a representation of relevant causal relationships as a `CausalTable` object, which provides several utility functions for extracting relevant variables from a dataset.

 The examples below illustrate each of these three functionalities.